mui/mui-x/docs/data/data-grid/export/export.md

 });
 ```

+It is not necessary to make the script public because [Webpack](https://webpack.js.org/guides/web-workers/) will handle that automatically for you.
 :::

 Since the main thread is not locked while the data is exported, it is important to give feedback for users that something is in progress.